zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-login-navigation/ggsa-login-navigation.md

 5. In the next page click on 'X' and exit.

-## **STEP 11:** Targets
+## **STEP 11**: Targets

-A Target is a destination environment downstream that is usually used when we are finished with analysis.
+A `Target` is a destination environment downstream that is usually used when we are finished with analysis.
 They are typically of types: JMS, database, REST, Kafka and Coherence.

 1. On the left nav bar make sure Targets are checked only.
 On the main screen only NotifyMaintenance and ReplenishAlert targets should be visible.
 Click on the NotifyMaintenance.
 Do NOT edit any sections at this time.